Syspeople/CodeNow/README.md

 **IMPORTANT** Update set changes do not apply to active sessions.
 Be sure to validate your update set in your browser if working in the web UI and in VsCode at the same time.

 The extension will automatically use the previuosly selected update set. if it has been closed, default is selected.

+## Create Record
+Creates a new record and adds it to the workspace.
+You will be prompted for information such as type and name.

+**AVOID** spaces in names not all record types support it.

 ## Create Update Set
 Lets you create a new update set.